 Black Hills Attractions

-The Black Hills is known for its variety in sights and entertainment.
-Don’t miss out on the history and excitement this unique location has to offer.
-From Mount Rushmore to Bear Country, we are the gateway to your Black Hills experience.
+The Black Hills are known for their variety in sights and entertainment.
+Don’t miss out on all the history and excitement that this unique location has to offer.
+From Mount Rushmore to Bear Country, your Black Hills experience starts here.

 Located 8 miles south of Rapid City, Bear Country U.S.A. offers visitors intimate views of most North American mammals.
 A three-mile drive through several enclosures allows you to see black bear, elk, reindeer, cougars and much more.
 You can get out at of the care at Babyland for a close-up view of cubs.